← Back to leaderboard

 Key findings

-• All 587 operations lack request/response examples
+• All 587 operations lack request and response examples

-• All 1,385 schemas lack examples
+• All 1,422 schemas lack examples

 • All 587 operations omit error response documentation

-• 1,118 of 1,385 schemas have no description
+• 1,149 of 1,422 schemas have no description

 What Stripe should fix

 1. Add at least one request and response example per operation.
-Stripe's docs already contain these; the spec should mirror them.
+Stripe's docs already contain these.
+The spec should mirror them.

 2. Document error responses (4xx, 5xx) on every operation.
 Adopting RFC 9457 Problem Detail format would be a major win.

-3. Add descriptions to the 1,118 schemas currently missing them.
+3. Add descriptions to the 1,149 schemas currently missing them.
 Agents use schema descriptions to disambiguate field semantics.

 How does your API score?